vinas94/ModelDeployment/README.md

 gcloud container clusters create-auto drybeans-cluster
 ```

+As I am in Europe I use a `europe-central` region.
+Pick the one closest to you.

 <br>

 ### 10. Converting Docker Compose file to Kubernetes Resources

-This is where we deviate significantly from the official tutorial from GCP.
-There a single image is launched directly.
-However, we want to use a `docker-compose` file to launch several connected services at once.
+This is where we deviate significantly from the official tutorial from GCP where a single image is launched directly.
+We, instead, want to use a `docker-compose` file to launch several connected services at once.
 To do so, the `docker-compose` file needs to be converted to a format that can be read by `kubectl`.

-Before we begin with the conversion it is important to modify the `docker-compose` file and update the path to the DryBean app image.
+Before we begin with the conversion it is important to modify the `docker-compose` file and update the path to the DryBean app image to the one from the Artifacts Registry that was pushed earlier.

 ```
 nano docker-compose.yml